 Running out of storage on an iPad or iPhone is not a nice feeling.
 You are downloading a new game, taking a video, or adding some new music, and that message pops up on your screen telling you you are running out of space.
 If you are desperate you can delete an app you rarely use or a few photos you have backed up, but this will only work for so long.
 Instead, there are bigger steps you can take that will reclaim that valuable space on your device.

 This guide will show you how to permanently delete redundant media files and carry out a trick that deletes cache files, helping you reclaim several gigabytes of storage space.

 - Scroll down to see a detailed breakdown of all the apps eating up your space (largest appear first).

-- Select any apps you do not use, tap Delete App, then Delete App again.
+- Select any apps you do not use, tap “Delete App,” then “Delete App” again.
 This uninstalls the app and deletes all its data.

 To permanently delete unwanted media files:

-- Open the Photos app to see all your photos and videos (videos display a small camera icon).
+- Open the “Photos” app to see all your photos and videos (videos display a small camera icon).

-- Tap Select at the top right, then tap to select the files you want to delete.
+- Tap “Select” at the top right, then tap to select the files you want to delete.

 - To permanently delete these files and reclaim the storage space they occupy, tap Albums at the bottom of the Photos app, then the Recently Deleted folder.